prashanthpulisetti/prashanthpulisetti/README.md

 - I’m currently working at ECI as SOC Engineer.
 - I’m looking to collaborate with other content creators
-- 2022 Goals: e-CPPT,PNPT and OSCP
+- 2023 Goals: PNPT and Malware Analysis

 ### Things that I love:
 - 📕 Learning stuff